Nashitsaleem1/Automation-of-Quranic-Content-Creation-by-Leveraging-Speech-Recognition/README.md

 Please note that this is a simplified explanation of the code.
 For a more detailed understanding, refer to the original code and comments provided.
 ```

-Save this code as a `.md` file and use it in your thesis.

 The code provided utilizes the MoviePy library to process a video file, audio file, and subtitle file to create a final video with embedded subtitles.
 Here's a detailed explanation of the code:

 1. The code imports necessary modules: `VideoFileClip`, `AudioFileClip`, `TextClip`, and `CompositeVideoClip` from the MoviePy library, as well as the `re` and `pysrt` modules.